Funaná: History

-It was necessary to wait for the 1980s in order the band Bulimundo and specially its mentor Carlos Alberto Martins (a.k.a.
-Catchás) make a true revival of the funaná.
-Going to “drink” directly to the source (inner Santiago island), Catchás profited his jazz and classical music knowledge to make up a new style of playing the funaná, leaning in electric and electronic instruments, that would influence nearly all artists from now on.
+It wasn’t until the 1980s when the band Bulimundo, and specially its mentor Carlos Alberto Martins (a.k.a.
+Catchás), undertook a true revival of the funaná.
+Going directly to the source (inner Santiago island), Catchás profited his jazz and classical music knowledge to form a new style of playing the funaná, leaning in to electric and electronic instruments, that would subsequently influence many other musicians.
 Thanks to the success of Bulimundo, the funaná was exported to all the islands in Cape Verde.
 Today, the funaná is no longer seen as a genre exclusively from Santiago, being composed, performed and appreciated by people from all the islands.

 If the 80's were the years of the spreading of the funaná within Cape Verde, the 90's were the years of the internationalization.
 The band Finaçon, born from a split of the band Bulimundo, was one of the responsible for the internationalization of this genre, thanks to a contract with a renowned foreign record label.
 Not only the funaná had become known internationally, but it is also performed by musical bands abroad, being cape verdean bands or not.

 Concerning musical techniques there are no big innovations to the “Catchás’ style”, maybe perhaps only regarding the instrumentation (the possibilities of electronic instruments are explored).
 We can also notice, in this period, the excessive commercialization and banalization of the funaná.
 For instance, during a certain year, there has been an attempt of disclosing the funaná in France.
 That attempt was not successful because funaná was sold as a kind of “summer in-vogue music” (right after the lambada), and not exploring the ethno-musical particularities of the funaná.

 By the end of the 90's, we can assist to a return to the roots, where the bands prefer to perform with authentic accordions and ferrinhos (occasionally a bass, a drum set and/or a guitar is added).
 One of the leading bands of this new trend was the band Ferro Gaita.